 Effect of temperature on mycelial growth of Fusarium udum

-The examination was performed to find out the most suitable temperature for mycelial development of Fusarium udum.
-Table 4. indicates the impact of various temperatures viz.
+The examination was performed to find out the most suitable temperature for the (mycelial development of Fusarium udum.
+Table 4) indicates the impact of various temperatures viz.
 20°C, 25°C, 28°C, 30°C, 35°C, 40°C and 45°C on mycelial growth of Fusarium udum.
-After regular observation up to 144 hours of inoculation it was noticed that there was significant variation in mycelial growth of the pathogen in response to different temperature condition.
+After regular observation up to 144 hours post-inoculation, it was noticed that there was significant variation in mycelial growth of the pathogen in response to different temperature condition.
 Maximum growth of 90.00 mm was noticed at 28 °C which was significantly superior to other treatments followed by 25°C, 30°C and 20°C which were 79.05 mm, 72.14 mm and 54.19 mm, respectively.
 The least growth was observed at 45 °C which was 8.14 mm (Table 4 and Figure 3&4).

 Table 4: Effect of different temperature levels on mycelial growth of Fusarium udum (Isolate RSBU 1)